FlipperPA/ansible-ubuntu-python3-django/README.md

 # Ubuntu 18.04, Python 3 & Django Ansible Playbooks and Roles

 This repository holds Ansible playbooks and roles for configuring Python 3 & Django servers.
 You should be able to clone the repository and follow these steps to get a server up and running; this has been tested with Digital Ocean droplets.
+These instructions assume you have a working knowledge of how SSH keypairs work; [click here for a good introductory tutorial](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys).

 You'll want to come up with a service account name that you'll use in place of `your_project_ansible_user`.
 After cloning this repository, edit `ansible.cfg` and change `remote_user = your_project_ansible_user` with the username you will use.